 The total in this game is eight runs.
 If you want to bet the over, you select the “O 8.”
 If nine or more runs are scored in the game, you win the bet.
 If exactly eight runs are scored, it’s a push (i.e. a tie) and your wager will be returned.
 Since the over is deemed the more likely outcome in this instance (as evidenced by the -120 payout attached thereto), you have to wager $120 to make $100.
 The under is at even money, meaning you only need to wager $100 to win $100.

-Each individual MLB game will be accompanied by prop bets as well.
-Some will be tied to team performance, others will be tied to individual players.
-Our Dodgers/Brewers game could feature props like …
+Each MLB game will be accompanied by prop bets as well.
+Some will be tied to team performance; others will be tied to individual players.
+Our Dodgers/Brewers game could feature props like the following:

 |Will Ryan Braun hit a home run?)||Yes (+400)||No (-600)|